-When the wind is favourable, whilst gently holding the A risers move forward positively, your lines should become tight within one or two steps and the Magnum 3 will immediately start to inflate.
+When the wind is favourable, whilst gently holding the A risers move forward positively, your lines should become tight within one or two steps and the wing will start to inflate.
 You should maintain a constant pressure on the risers until the wing is overhead.
 Do not pull down or push the risers forward excessively, or the leading edge will deform and possibly collapse making taking-off more difficult and potentially dangerous.

 Move smoothly throughout the entire launch, there is no need to rush or snatch at it.
 You should have plenty of time to look up and check your canopy before committing yourself.
-Once you are happy that the Magnum 3 is inflated correctly, accelerate smoothly off the launch.
-Once up to speed the application of a small amount of brake will get you airborne
+Once you are happy that the Wisp is inflated correctly, accelerate smoothly off the launch.